-After 21 years of extensive development, we have come to a profound understanding that anchoring ourselves in grassroots community services is the very essence of the Company's survival.
+After two decades of extensive development, we have come to a profound understanding that anchoring ourselves in grassroots community services is the very essence of the Company's survival.
 In our basic business, we have undergone a gradual shift from property management to a focus on serving people.
 We provide property owners with essential guarantees and infrastructure through comprehensive supporting facilities and hardware, while fostering a stronger service mindset.
 We remain committed to placing community warmth at the core of our business, integrating warmth and emotions into our services from property owners' perspective.

-For example, during the 315 Consumer Rights Day this year, the Group broke the norm and launched the second You Complain, We Pay campaign, during which we directly received complaints from community property owners across the country regarding service projects and actively worked towards resolving them.
-Within the 7-day campaign period, we handled 3,360 valid complaints, averaging 5 minutes per case.
+For example, during the 315 Consumer Rights Day this year, the Group broke the norm and launched the You Complain, We Pay campaign, during which we directly received complaints from community property owners across the country regarding service projects and actively worked towards resolving them.
+Within the 8-day campaign period, we handled 2,359 valid complaints, averaging 5 minutes per case.
 Through this campaign, the Group aimed at providing an opportunity for every property management personnel to reconnect with their original inspiration, using their wholehearted services to gain property owners' 100% satisfaction, striving to create a new and vibrant community together with property owners.
+As the college entrance examination approached, the Group joined forces with the Comix Group to carry out a campaign to support the students taking the examination by providing the examinees with stationery kits as well as filming promotional videos and posting silent advocacy posters to create a quiet environment for the examination.

-In May, the Group launched the second exclusive IP event for Colour Life property owners - Colour Festival.
-Focusing on the three series of events themed Authenticity, Benefits and Colour, we invited property owners to visit property management work settings and received their feedback and suggestions on site; held a benefit event for property owners by gifting them millet and kitchen appliances; and hosted the Colourful Fellow Residents Festival which featured a series of community based interactive activities for people of all ages, including the elderly, youth and children.
-As of the end of the year, the Group planned a total of 12 large-scale community events with over 1,400 sessions held, covering over 1 million property owners.
+In June, the Group launched an exclusive IP event for Colour Life property owners - Colour Festival.
+Focusing around the three series of events themed Authenticity, Benefits and Colour, we invited property owners to visit property management work settings and received their feedback and suggestions on site; held a benefit event for property owners by gifting them millet and kitchen appliances; and hosted the Colourful Fellow Residents Festival which featured a series of community-based interactive activities for people of all ages, including the elderly, youth and children.
+Up to the first half of the year, the Group planned a total of 12 large-scale community events with over 2,000 sessions held, covering over 1 million property owners.